pingcap/docs-cn/tools/dm/skip-replace-sqls.md

 4. Use `query-status` to guarantee that the `stage` of the task has changed into `Running`.

-5. Use `query-error` to guarantee that the original error information has been removed.
+5. Use `query-error` to guarantee that no DDL execution error exists.

 #### Actively replace before the replication gets interrupted